Flip Distance Between Triangulations of Convex Polygons is NP-Complete: Conflict Graph based Upper Bounds on the Flip Distance

+\begin{lemma} Any triangulation of $P$ (resp. $P'$) can be flipped to $T_P$ (resp. $T_{P'}$) in at most $\beta$ flips. \end{lemma}

-The flip distance between $T_{i-1}$ and $T_i$ is the same as the flip distance between a triangulation of $P_i$ that has all edges incident to $v_{i,2}$ and a triangulation of $P_i$ that has all edges incident to $v_{i,1}$.
-As for example argued in~\cite[Lemma 2]{sleator1986rotation} it is always possible to increase the number of edges that are incident to a given vertex by $1$ in every flip.
-Therefore, it takes $\beta$ flip to flip all $\beta$ interior edges of the triangulation of $P_i$ to be incident to $v_{i,1}$. \end{proof}
+\begin{proof} As for example argued in~\cite[Lemma 2]{sleator1986rotation} it is always possible to increase the number of edges that are incident to a given, fixed vertex by $1$ in every flip.
+Therefore, it takes at most $\beta$ flips to flip triangulations $T_P$ and $T_{P'}$ that have all $\beta$ interior edges incident to $v_1$. \end{proof}